 The Provincial Court Judges are appointed by the Lieutenant Governor in Council of Manitoba under The Provincial Court Act.
 If you have a concern about the conduct of a Provincial Court Judge and wish to make a complaint click here for more information.

-The Court of Queen's Bench and Court of Appeal Judges are appointed by the Governor General in Council of Canada under the federal Judges Act.The Canadian Judicial Council deals with complaints about federally appointed judges.
-If you have a concern about the conduct of a Judge of the Manitoba Court of Queen's Bench or the Manitoba Court of Appeal and wish to make a complaint, please click on this link to the Canadian Judicial Council for more information.
+The Court of King's Bench and Court of Appeal Judges are appointed by the Governor General in Council of Canada under the federal Judges Act.The Canadian Judicial Council deals with complaints about federally appointed judges.
+If you have a concern about the conduct of a Judge of the Manitoba Court of King's Bench or the Manitoba Court of Appeal and wish to make a complaint, please click on this link to the Canadian Judicial Council for more information.